Turkey Marsala

 Turkey Marsala Pan Sauce

-You see that after you cook the turkey cutlets and after you brown the prosciutto there will be little browned bits stuck to the bottom of the pan.
-That’s great; the caramelized bits will release and become part of the sauce, adding layers of flavor.
-When the mushrooms are sauteed they will release some moisture before they brown, and after the shallots and garlic are added the marsala wine and chicken broth will incorporate everything into a rich sauce.
+You will see that after you cook the turkey cutlets and then brown the prosciutto, there will be little browned bits stuck to the bottom of the pan.
+That’s great; the caramelized bits (also known as a fond) will release and become part of the sauce, adding layers of flavor.
+When the mushrooms are sautéed, they will release some moisture before they brown, and after the shallots and garlic are added, the marsala wine and chicken broth will incorporate everything into a rich pan sauce.

 Avoid a nonstick pan if possible, which won’t allow for as much caramelization.